Did You Eat Too Much-a family having their holiday dinner

 Load Up On Veggies.

-Non-starchy ones like broccoli, spinach, mushrooms, carrots, cauliflower, green beans, spinach, and bell peppers are rich in fiber and water, which means they fill you up with fewer calories.
+Non-starchy ones like broccoli, spinach, mushrooms, carrots, cauliflower, green beans, and bell peppers are rich in fiber and water, which means they fill you up with fewer calories.

 Try to have 1 cup of veggies at breakfast and/or snack time and 2 cups at lunch and dinner.
 (Avoid starchy veggies, including peas, potatoes, corn, and winter squash, which can add to the bloat.)